ibm-cloud-docs/vpc/api-change-log.md

 The new response code will be rolled out gradually.
 Each phase of the rollout will be tied to a dated API version.
 These changes will be announced in future change log updates.
 {: note}

+## 10 December 2024
+{: #10-december-2024}

+### For all version dates
+{: #10-december-2024-all-version-dates}

+**NVIDIA Hopper HGX H100 instance profiles.** When [creating an instance](/apidocs/vpc/latest#create-instance), a new `gx3d-160x1792x8h100` instance profile is available in select zones.
+This profile provides 8 NVIDIA H100 GPUs that are tuned for AI workloads, such as inferencing, fine tuning, and large-scale training.
+For details, see [Accelerated profile family - Gen 3](/docs/vpc?topic=vpc-accelerated-profile-family#hopper-hgx-profiles).

+**Cluster networks.** Cluster networks provide high-bandwidth, low-latency networking for workloads such as AI training and large-scale simulations.
+You can now [create cluster networks](/apidocs/vpc/latest#create-cluster-network) using a [cluster network profile](/apidocs/vpc/latest#get-cluster-network-profile), which defines the cluster network performance characteristics and capabilities.
+The [H100 cluster network profile](/docs/vpc?topic=vpc-profiles&interface=api#gpu) is the first cluster network profile being introduced.
+It provides a specialized network that implements the RoCEv2 protocol to enable remote direct memory access for your workloads that are running on the `gx3d-160x1792x8h100` instance profile.

+When [creating an instance](/apidocs/vpc/latest#create-instance) using a supported cluster profile, you can specify the new `cluster_network_attachments` property to connect the virtual server instance to your cluster network.
+Alternatively, you can [create cluster network attachments](/apidocs/vpc/latest#create-cluster-network-attachment) on an existing instance that is in a `stopping` or `stopped` state.
+Additionally, when [creating an instance template](/apidocs/vpc/latest#create-instance-template) you can specify `cluster_network_attachments`.

+**Instance profile schema changes.** When [retrieving](/apidocs/vpc/latest#get-instance-profile) and [listing](/apidocs/vpc/latest#list-instance-profiles) instance profiles, the response includes the following new properties:

+- `cluster_network_attachment_count` specifies the number of cluster network attachments supported for that instance profile.
+- `supported_cluster_network_profiles` indicates the cluster network profiles that are supported for that instance profile.

+Learn [about cluster networks](/docs/vpc?topic=vpc-about-cluster-network), cluster network subnets, cluster network interfaces, and explore the new [API methods](/apidocs/vpc/latest#list-cluster-networks).
+See also [Known issues and limitations for cluster networks](/docs/vpc?topic=vpc-limitations-cluster-network) for information about Activity Tracker events.

 ## 19 November 2024
 {: #19-november-2024}